 Kenan-Biddle Partnership offers grants to bring UNC, Duke students together

-The University of North Carolina at Chapel Hill and Duke University are accepting applications for the fifth year of the Kenan-Biddle Partnership, funded by the William R. Kenan, Jr. Charitable Trust and The Mary Duke Biddle Foundation.
+The University of North Carolina at Chapel Hill and Duke University has awarded funding for projects for the fifth year of the Kenan-Biddle Partnership, funded by the William R. Kenan, Jr. Charitable Trust and The Mary Duke Biddle Foundation.
 The initiative is designed to promote collaborative projects between students of these two great universities.

 The Kenan-Biddle Partnership grant promotes student-initiated, inter-institutional projects designed to strengthen established collaborations or encourage new ones.
 Proposed projects may contribute to the scholarly or public service missions of both campuses.
 Each project proposal must have a student or students who serve as the project initiator.
 An appeal for proposals from both campuses will encourage collaborative arts, sciences and humanities projects that will positively affect both campus communities.
 Each project must include at least one public exhibition, presentation or performance to bring the benefit of the grant to a broader community.